AlgoCompSynth/CLAMS/README.md

 boards.

 The only development framework / platform that supports this diversity is Arduino.
-PlatrformiO can do it, but it uses Arduino under the hood, adding a number of moving parts.
+PlatformiO can do it, but it uses Arduino under the hood, adding a number of moving parts.
 So I need to develop a Forth that works on all these boards using the Arduino tools.